reymon359/how-to-live/docs/There is no black or white/index.md

 ## Resources and credits

-Wayne Dyer discuss this in The Right vs. Wrong Trap, from his book Your Erroneous Zones
+Wayne Dyer discusses this in The Right vs. Wrong Trap, from his book Your Erroneous Zones.

 ## Related advices